Field-Advantage/FieldAdv.ServiceChannel.Webhooks/README.md

 ### Publish package

 The package publication workflow is [Github Flow](https://githubflow.github.io/) based.
-That is, the master branch is always deployable.
+That is, the main branch is always deployable.

 When you create a new Github release, a Github event is triggered at the repository level and caught be the Github Actions underlying system.
 Github actions checks if there is a workflow bound to that event and run it if it finds one.